Skip to main content

 Understanding the enforcement process helps explain why acting quickly with an N245 matters.

 Filing an N245 asks the court to suspend the warrant before or during this process.
-Suspension is not automatic on filing, but it halts the enforcement process while the court considers the application.
-The sooner the form is filed after a warrant is issued — ideally before the first visit — the more effective the protection.
-Once goods have been removed and are being prepared for sale, options narrow.
+Suspension is not automatic on filing, but it puts the application in front of the court while enforcement is paused for the creditor to respond.
+The sooner the form is filed after a warrant is issued — ideally within the notice-of-enforcement window and before any visit — the more effective the protection.
+Once goods have been taken control of and are being prepared for sale, options narrow.

 The income-and-expenditure statement: why accuracy matters

-Most of Form N245 is occupied by a financial statement.
-This is not bureaucracy for its own sake — the court uses it to judge whether your proposed payment is realistic and whether enforcement is proportionate given your means.
+Most of Form N245 is occupied by a financial statement, set out across numbered boxes on the form.
+The court uses it to judge whether your proposed payment is realistic and whether enforcement is proportionate given your means.
+The form asks for:

-The form is signed with a statement of truth.
-This means the figures you give carry legal weight — deliberately providing false or misleading information is a contempt of court.
-Equally, figures that are too low (understating income) or too high (exaggerating outgoings) can result in an offer being challenged by the creditor and an unfavourable decision by the court.
+The form is signed with a declaration: "I declare that the details I have given above are true to the best of my knowledge."
+Figures that are too low (understating income) or too high (exaggerating outgoings) risk your offer being challenged by the creditor and an unfavourable decision by the court.

 Making your offer

-A realistic offer — one that you can genuinely sustain month after month — is more valuable than a high offer you will not be able to keep.
-If you offer too little, the creditor may object and the court will decide on the papers.
-If you offer a figure that is obviously too low given your disclosed income, the court officer is likely to set a higher amount.
-Either way, the income-and-expenditure figures you provide are the core evidence.
+A realistic offer — one you can genuinely sustain month after month — is more valuable than a high offer you cannot keep.
+If you offer too little given your disclosed income, the creditor may object and a court officer is likely to set a higher amount when deciding on the papers.
+Either way, the income-and-expenditure figures you provide in boxes 6 to 10 are the evidence the decision is based on.

 The court fee and Help with Fees

 If paying the fee would be difficult, you may qualify for Help with Fees under the fee remission scheme.
-You apply using form EX160 (available online or from your local court), which can be submitted at the same time as your N245.
+You apply using form EX160 (available online or from your local court) or online at the Help with Fees service, and it can be submitted at the same time as your N245.
 The remission can reduce the fee to zero depending on your financial position.

 You may qualify if: